MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/with-oms.md

 ## Configure all devices for Operations Management Suite
 <a name="configure_all_devices"> </a>
-After the dashboards and alerts are configured, you can set up and configure Operations Management Suite agents on all Skype Room Systems v2 devices to complete your monitoring deployment.
+After the dashboards and alerts are configured, you can set up and configure Operations Management Suite agents on all Microsoft Teams Rooms devices to complete your monitoring deployment.

 Although you can install and configure the Operations Management Suite agents manually on each device, we highly recommend you leverage existing software deployment tools and methods.

-If you’re building your Skype Room Systems v2 devices for the first time, you might want to include the Operations Management Suite agent setup and configuration steps as part of your build process.
+If you’re building your Microsoft Teams Rooms devices for the first time, you might want to include the Operations Management Suite agent setup and configuration steps as part of your build process.
 For more information, see [Install the agent using the command line](https://docs.microsoft.com/azure/log-analytics/log-analytics-agent-windows#install-the-agent-using-the-command-line).

 ### Deploying Operations Management Suite agents by using a Group Policy Object

-If you already deployed your Skype Room Systems v2 devices before you implement Operations Management Suite, you can use the provided script to set up and configure the agents by using Active Directory group policies.
+If you already deployed your Microsoft Teams Rooms devices before you implement Operations Management Suite, you can use the provided script to set up and configure the agents by using Active Directory group policies.

 1. Create a shared network path and grant read access to **Domain Computers** group.